 INN ACROSS THE SEASONS

-At its best, winter in the Hudson Valley is a season of freshly fallen snow, ice-laced kills, frozen ponds, icicle-edged roofs, bright blue skies, sharply colored sunrises, and deeply shadowed late afternoons.
-Occasional frosts and blowing snow coat sharp-edged holly aglow with red berries, glistening white pine branches decked out with brown lacy pine cones, red-twigged dogwood emerging from snow banks, and white-barked sycamores punctuating winter blue skies.
-Winter, too, is a season for outdoor activities, well bundled up in cap and scarf and mittens, ready for snow-shoeing along a kill, cross-country skiing down orchard lanes, skating on a solidly iced pond, or walking along an old stone wall demarcating the boundaries of an ancient wood lot.
+Winter in the Hudson Valley is a season of freshly fallen snow, ice-laced kills, frozen ponds, and icicle-edged roofs.
+Crisp winter days draw visitors out to enjoy bright blue skies, sharply colored sunrises, and the deeply shadowed monochrome of late afternoon sunsets.
+Occasional frosts and blowing snow sharpen the prickly-edged holly aglow with red berries, shimmer on white pine branches decked out with lacy pine cones, accentuate red-twigged dogwood emerging from snow banks, and draw sharp relief to the white-barked sycamores swaying against clear blue skies.
+Winter, too, is a season for outdoor activities, well bundled up in cap and scarf and mittens, ready for snow-shoeing along a kill, cross-country skiing down orchard lanes, skating on a solidly iced pond, or simply walking along an old stone wall demarcating the boundaries of an ancient wood lot.
 Winter means warming up near a glowing fire with hot-mulled local cider, citrus-infused teas, steaming hot chocolate, shots of distilled local spirits, or glasses of deep red wine reflecting a flaming winter fire.
-It is a time to come inside to the Hudson Valley’s locally sourced restaurants brimming with oven-hot meals of winter vegetables plucked at the end of the harvest season, freshly baked breads and warm fruit pies, appetizer plates of cured meats and local cheeses and pickled relishes and nutmeats; hearty bowls of polentas and risottos, and mounded platters of roasted meats.
+It is a time to come inside to the Hudson Valley’s locally sourced restaurants brimming with oven-hot meals of winter vegetables plucked at the end of the harvest season, freshly baked breads and warm fruit pies, appetizer plates of cured meats and local cheeses; hearty bowls of polentas and risottos, and mounded platters of roasted meats.
 Or it may be a moment of simple enjoyment rewarded by an aromatic wood-fired pizza and a hops-rich, locally crafted brew.

 In June, July, and August visitors to the Hudson Valley are rewarded with mother nature decked out in her summer finery of lush meadows, emerald green hardwood canopies, and sparkling blue waters.
 Orchards, vineyards, and fields now foreshadow in their great spurts of growth the promise of abundant harvests to come.
 Pungent herbs, brightly ripening tomatoes, green-striped zucchini, and shiny purple eggplants – a veritable cornucopia of field-picked vegetables for a summer ratatouille — beckon the senses, along with grillades of locally sourced meats and hand-crafted cheeses.
 Succulent stone fruits — cherries, apricots, and peaches – peek out amid dark green leaves and invite picking directly from the tree, if you secure a harvest basket and follow the growers’ directions to ripening orchards at u-pick operations.
 Summertime is the season of taking it easy in the deep shade of a mature maple tree and contemplating the view shed of the great river and its defining mountain ridges.
 It is a moment to re-imagine what the Dutch pioneers found so enticing here and so reminiscent of their native Netherlands in green-rimmed flat watercourses reflecting a bright blue summer sky of lazily drifting clouds.
 Summer in the Hudson Valley refreshes the lungs with sweetly scented aromas of rose gardens in bloom, wildflower-strewn meadows, and the musty odor of deep woodlands.
 It is a fine season to take a stroll on the Walkway Over the Hudson, meander down the shaded lane of an old patroon estate, rush to the deck of a ferry or tour boat catching the river breezes, or rest on sun-warmed rock ledges after a vigorous hike at Lake Minnewaska.